Join Our FREE Live Webinar

 For example, one main difference between people versus entities is the amount of taxes to be paid when flipping homes.

-In general, corporations pay less than individuals in taxes, so to avoid paying massive amounts in taxes on the income of flipping properties, the best practice is to sell as a legal entity like a limited liability company (LLC) rather than as an individual.
+In general, corporations pay less taxes than individuals, so when learning how to avoid taxes on flipping houses, the best practice is to sell as a legal entity like a limited liability company (LLC) rather than as an individual.

-There are plenty of ways to learn about taxes on flipping a house.
-Review these common IRS and forms for flipping houses from H&R Block tax experts:
+There are plenty of ways to learn about taxes when flipping a house.
+Review these common IRS forms for flipping houses from H&R Block tax experts:

 • Schedule C (Form 1040): If you’re self-employed and set up your business as a sole proprietorship, you should file Schedule C with your Form 1040 to report the profit or loss for your business.